Kendra Smith, LCPC

 One area of interest for me is in assisting people who want to improve their relationships.
-Whether you want support in parenting, building friendships, improving romantic partnerships, or finding connection with other elders, I’m here to provide feedback, processing of relationship patterns or styles, and encouragement.
+Whether you want support in parenting, building friendships, improving romantic partnerships, or finding connection with, and as, elders, I’m here to provide encouragement, feedback and support in understanding relationship patterns and styles.
 We can work on this individually, or in couples or family configurations.

 Anxiety and Trauma

 Anxiety can show up as worry, repetitive thoughts, irritability, tension, stomach pain or nausea, and a number of other ways.
 Trauma can manifest as having nightmares, staying alert and on edge, reliving past events, chronic illness or pain, dissociation or numbing, difficulty in various types of relationships, along with other symptoms.
 It can sometimes feel like there’s no hope for changing these things or living without them.
 I believe you can find relief from anxiety or trauma responses and am here to offer possibility of a new way of being and concrete healing strategies.